AxonIQ/reference-guide/axon-server/administration/tiered-storage.md

 _Tiered configuration within Context page - Axon Server Enterprise Edition_

-> **Lazy tier's**
+> **Lazy tiers**
 >
 > As all available tier types are eagerly initialized they are not suitable for cold storage or archiving.
+>
-> In future we will aim to support lazy initialization of tiers, which will allow for cold storage and archiving.
+> In the future, we will aim to support lazy initialization of tiers, which will allow support for cold storage and archiving.
 >

 ### Default